dougeby/IntuneDocs/intune/autopilot-hybrid-connector-proxy.md

 This article explains how to configure the Intune Connector for Active Directory to work with outbound proxy servers.
 It is intended for customers with network environments that have existing proxies.

-We start by looking at these main deployment scenarios:
-* Configure connectors to bypass your on-premises outbound proxies.
-* Configure connectors to use an outbound proxy to access the Intune Connector for Active Directory.

 For more information about how connectors work, see [Understand Azure AD Application Proxy connectors](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-connectors).

 ## Bypass outbound proxies